 Do your belongings consist of a duffel bag full of clothes and a laptop?
 Congratulations.
 Moving day will be a breeze.
-Simply do a bit of packing, vacuuming, and dusting, and you’re on your way.
+Simply do a bit of packing, vacuuming, and dusting, and you’re on your way with a DIY move.

 If you own furniture, instruments, appliances, or a bed, you don’t get to have an instant move—which leads us to one of the pitfalls of a DIY move.
 There are three more pitfalls to avoid below.
 Anyone contemplating a DIY move should become familiar with the downsides.